claytron/resume/index.rst

 ====================================================================

 :Hiking:
-    Being outdoors and going on long hikes helps clear the mind.
+    Indiana is full of great parks, even in the city.
+    I like to get out and enjoy nature.
 :Music:
-    Music is forever.
-I also dabble in playing music.
-I like to play the guitar, bass and Drums.
+    I grew up with a living room full of vinyl records.
+    All the Classic Rock and Jazz you could dream of.
+    Consequently, I spend a lot of time searching for and listening to new music.
+    If one of my favorite bands is in town, you'll definitely find me at the show.
 :Brewing:
     This is a new passion for me.
+    I really enjoy the technical aspects of the process.
-It allows for a lot of creativity.
+    It also allows for a lot of creativity in creating new beers.
+    It is still kind of surreal that I can pull a beer out of my fridge, that I made.

 ..  via http://www.chris.com/ascii/index.php?art=movies/star%20wars